Aslemammad/Aslemammad/Resume.md

 # M. Bagher Abiat

-A fullStack JS developer and enthusiast who can help your lovely team grows, reach the next level and try to solve challenges with your lovely team.
+A fullStack JS developer and enthusiast who can help your lovely team grows, reaches the next level and try to solve challenges with your lovely team.

 ## Writing